miao4ai/MiniNihonAI/README.md

 # MiniNihonAI

-> Lightweight AI Infrastructure for Japanese-Language Applications, Built for Extensible Multimodal Agents
+> Lightweight AI Infrastructure for the Japanese-Language Applications, Built for Extensible Multimodal Agents

 ---